Board of Directors

 Tim Denny FCPA, BBus (Acc/Fin) – Chair

 Tim Denny has worked in the field of copyright for more than 20 years, specialising in the intellectual property held in musical works.
-Tim is currently the Deputy Chief Financial Officer of APRA AMCOS and in addition, manages the accounting function of the Australian Music Centre.
+Tim is currently the Chief Financial Officer of APRA AMCOS and in addition, manages the accounting function of the Australian Music Centre.

 Marcus Clark is a commercial solicitor and a partner of Allens, an international law firm.
 Having graduated with a Bachelor of Laws (Honours) from the University of Queensland, he has gained admission to practise law in Queensland, New York, and New South Wales where he is also a notary public.
 Marcus represented Viscopy in the negotiation of its service agreement with Copyright Agency.
 Now based in Sydney, Marcus has lived and practised law in Bangkok, Hong Kong, New York and Singapore.